fossr-project/ontogenia-cini/README.md

 2. A custom CSV file of manually crafted Competency Questions (structure should match benchmarkdataset.csv)

 ### 5. Review Results
-Evaluation results will be displayed (or saved???) in your terminal and/or served via the app's UI.
+Evaluation results will be saved in your terminal and/or served via the app's UI.
 Outputs include:

 1. Similarity scores per CQ
 2. Heatmaps for a visual comparison